siarhei-arzamasau/interpreter/README.md

 `npm run eval '(print ((lambda (x) (* x x))5))'` would print in console `25`

-Also your can execute code from source file:
+Also, you can execute code from the source file:

 `npm run eval-src ./bin/test.eva`